vaggeliskls/buttercup-webdav-server/README.md

 3. Google Drive
 4. Custom WebDav server

-This reposiroy create this custom WebDav server and also adds authentications mechanisms like **LDAP** or **Basic static auth** for helping small to medioum companies hosting inhouse password manager and also be able to authenticate their user with LDAP or basic authentications.
+This reposiroy create this custom WebDav server and also adds authentications mechanisms like **LDAP** or **Basic static auth** in order to helpi small to medium companies to host an inhouse password manager using their LDAP or basic authentications methods.

 ## 📦 Prerequisites